Kanishk2192/Automated-Trading-Signal-Backtesting-Framework/README.md

 The current implementation demonstrates the framework using a simple **RSI + VWAP** strategy.

+### Why this strategy?

+The objective of this strategy is **not** to identify the most profitable trading setup, but to show how a rule-based strategy can be automated and backtested.

+It combines two technical indicators:

+- **Relative Strength Index (RSI):** Measures momentum and identifies potentially overbought and oversold conditions.
+- **Volume Weighted Average Price (VWAP):** Acts as a trend confirmation filter by incorporating both price and trading volume.

+The strategy generates signals only when **both indicators agree**, reducing the likelihood of acting on a single indicator in isolation.

 ### Buy Signal

 - RSI < 30